opabravo/opabravo.github.io/HackTheBox - Machines/3. HTB - Hard/_posts/2025-03-19-HackTheBox Writeup - Vintage.md

 ### (Failed) Password spraying

-> The right path should be reading the **GMSA** password from `GMSA01.VINTAGE.HTB`, hence we need to own a computer account, or get access to other accounts that have available **MAQ**
+> The right path should be reading the **GMSA** password from `GMSA01.VINTAGE.HTB`, hence we need to own a computer account, or get access to other accounts that have available **MAQ** to add computer accounts
 {: .prompt-info }

 Spraying known credentials via [**kerberos Pre-auth bruteforce**](https://www.thehacker.recipes/ad/movement/kerberos/pre-auth-bruteforce)